raulmur/ORB_SLAM2/README.md

 # 10. Saving and Loading Map (My Developement)
 Based on tutorials on the internet, I edited several files in the `include` folder and the `src` folder.
 Then I edited `Examples/Monocular/mono_kitti.cc` file, and use `KITTI dataset 08` as my debugging exmaple.

-Now, saving and loading function for stereo camera has finished.
-I'm still working the codes for mono camera.
+Now, saving and loading function may already work for stereo camera and monocular camera for KITTI dataset.
+I'm not planning to test other dataset.
+You are always welcome to right a pull request.

 In our lab, we are using a popular stereo camera called ZED camera, so I build a my own `stereo_zed.cc` and the corresponding `yaml` file.

 ### Notice!!!!
 Errors like `addVertex：FATAL` still exist.
-Saving a loaded map may also lead to `Segmentation fault (core dumped)`, I'm still debugging.
+Other errors may hide themselves somewhere else.
+I'm still maintaining this code, so please let me know if you find a solution.

 ### Example Command
 ```